marceljuenemann/angular-drag-and-drop-lists/README.md

 ## Recommended CSS styles
 It is recommended that you apply the following CSS styles:

-* If your application is about moving elements by drag and drop, it is recommended that you hide the source element during a drag and drop operation, i.e. setting `display: none` on the `.dndDraggingSource` class.
+* If your application is about moving elements by drag and drop, it is recommended that you hide the source element while dragging, i.e. setting `display: none` on the `.dndDraggingSource` class.
 * If your application allows to drop elements into empty lists, you need to ensure that empty lists never have a height or width of zero, e.g. by setting a `min-width`.
 * You should style the `.dndPlaceholder` class accordingly.